networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

 - offsetTranspose: Offset of the transposed adjaceny lists in the file
 - offsetWeightLists: Offset of the adjacency weights in the file
 - offsetWeightTranspose: Offset of the transposed adjacency weights in the file
+- offsetWeightLists: Offset of the adjacency weights in the file
+- offsetWeightTranspose: Offset of the transposed adjacency weights in the file
+- offsetAdjIdLists: Offset of the adjacency edge ids in the file
+- offsetAdjIdTranspose: Offset of the transposed adjacency edge ids in the file

 All offsets are relative to the beginning of the section.